EDUCBA Logo

 Definition of XML & XSD

-• XML Schema language is also referred to as XML Schema Definition (XSD).
+• XML Schema language is also called XML Schema Definition (XSD).

-• XSD defines the structure of the XML file, which needs to be created and also it indicates where the columns need to be mapped in the tabular excel data.
+• XSD defines the structure of the XML file, which needs to be created, and indicates where the columns need to be mapped in the tabular Excel data.

-• It is also referred to as Extensible Stylesheet Language Transformation (XSLT) or (.xslt file).
+• It is also called Extensible Stylesheet Language Transformation (XSLT) or (.xslt file).

-• XSD implement data type and validation to file.
+• XSD implements data type and validation to file.

 • XSD allows you to create elements, Data relationships & Data validation is defined in XML.

-• XML data files (.xml), which contains custom tags and structured data.
+• XML data files (.xml) contain custom tags and structured data.

 Go to “File” and select “Options.” and select “Customize the Ribbon”, or you can right-click on the Home tab and select “Customize Ribbon”, as shown below.